December 19th 40th Anniversary Celebrations

 November 21st.
 Switzerland: Richard Akers

-Richard showed us Swiss Issues starting from
+Richard showed us Swiss Issues starting from the

-the very first definitive’s of the sitting
+very first definitive’s of the sitting Helvetia

-large number of colourful stamps and material
+of colourful stamps and material from the various

-from the various divisions of the Swiss Army.
+divisions of the Swiss Army.

 Richard shows his Army Issues.